Potato Chip Cookies

 - ¾ cup crushed plain potato chips

-Bake 12-15 minutes until just barely browned around the edges.
+- Bake at 350°F for 12-15 minutes until just barely golden around the edges.
 Transfer to a wire rack to cool completely.
 Yields approximately two dozen cookies.